Mostafa12mohamed/Fruits-Classification/README.md

-# Fruit-Classification-Project
+# Fruit Classification Project
-## Final Project at Nti Summer Training
+## Project at Nti Summer Training

 ### Fruit Classification using Deep Learning!
 In this project, I implemented several state-of-the-art models to accurately classify different types of fruits: